laurenskling/keystone-list-prepend/README.md

 ## installation

-This package will register itself onto the keystone prototype.
-Just require (or import) it:
+This package will register itself onto the prototype of the given keystone instance.
+Just require (or import) it and pass it `keystone`:
 ```
-require('keystone-list-prepend');
+const keystone = require('keystone');
+require('keystone-list-prepend')(keystone);
 ```